Worldsoul1/ShouMod/README.md

 ### Known and/or Suspected Bugs

-* Gemstones currently do not fully display when a card references them.
-* The Status Effect for Scorched Earth mandala does not work.
-* The cards Merchant's Call and Amberblast are capable of softlocking the game when played.
+* The Cards Amberblast and Merchant's Call may be capable of softlocking the game when played.

 ## Additional Notes